Inference for Multi-Dimensional High-Frequency Data: Equivalence of Methods, Central Limit Theorems, and an Application to Conditional Independence Testing: Estimating the Integrated Volatility Matrix under Asynchronicity and Microstructure

-In the sequel, we conclude a feasible stable central limit theorem for linear combinations of estimated entries of the integrated covariance matrix with estimators of the types considered above.
-A remaining step towards a feasible asymptotic distribution theory allowing to draw statistical inference, is to provide consistent estimators for the asymptotic covariances from Propositions \ref{procov1}, \ref{procovms}, \ref{procovhy} and \ref{procovgms}.
-In the vein of \cite{bibinger2}, we construct consistent asymptotic covariance estimators in the general non-synchronous framework, following a histogram-type approach.
-For the simple case in the absence of noise and non-synchronicity, we give a simple-structured estimator resembling the prominent bipower variation. \begin{prop} In the setting of Section \ref{sec:2}, the estimator
+A remaining step towards a feasible asymptotic distribution theory allowing for confidence is to provide a consistent estimator for the asymptotic variance-covariance matrix \eqref{covgms}.
+In the vein of \cite{bibinger2}, we construct a consistent estimator in the general non-synchronous framework, following a histogram-type approach. \begin{prop} On the assumptions imposed in Theorem \ref{procovgms}, the estimator